-When it has no action to perform (but is not 'powersaved'), the modem will be in an 'idle' state.
-If the modem is in transmit mode the input to the Tx filter will be connected to V{BIAS} .
-In receive mode the modem will continue to measure the received data quality and extract bits from the received signal, supplying them to the de-interleave buffer, but will otherwise ignore the received data.
+When there is no action to perform and not 'powersaved', the modem will be in an 'idle' state.
+If the modem is in transmit mode the input to the Tx filter will be connected to V{BIAS}.
+In receive mode the modem will continue to measure the received data quality and extract bits from the received signal, supplying them to the de-interleave buffer, otherwise the received data is ignored.

-Command Register B7: AQBC - Acquire Bit Clock
+Command Register B7: AQBC - Acquire Bit Clock 4.4.2.1